cysouw/diathesis/text/c07_participle.md

 ### Idiomatic meaning of participles

 Some participles have obtained a specialised idiomatic meaning, different from the finite use of the verb.
 For example *verwenden* 'to plead for' with participle *verwandt* [@next a] has given rise to a completely separate participle *verwandt* 'to be related' [@next b].
-(Note that there is also a separate verb *verwenden* meaning 'to utilize' with participle *verwendet*.)
+Note that there is also a separate verb *verwenden* meaning 'to utilize' with a different participle *verwendet*.

 ::: ex
 a.
 Er hat sich sehr für die Einrichtung eines Spielplatzes verwandt.